-The San Antonio Gold Project is an advanced stage, gold development project located in Baja California Sur state, Mexico.
+The San Antonio Gold Project is a gold development project located in Baja California Sur state, Mexico.
 Development is currently paused due to a pending environmental permit.
 Heliostar will earn the option to acquire a 100% interest in the project by obtaining this permit.

 A 2012 preliminary economic assessment reported measured and indicated mineral resources of 1,735,000 ounces of gold and an inferred resource of 67,000 ounces of gold.
 1

 Drilling at the project includes 589 holes totaling 102,000 metres.
 Additionally, mineral concessions cover 46,328 hectares and extend over the along-strike and lateral projections of significant structural corridors.

 The preliminary economic assessment outlines the San Antonio Gold Project as a medium scale, open pit mine.
 Processing is proposed to be conventional heap leach of crushed ore.

 The San Antonio project is located in the southern peninsula of the Baja California Sur state of Mexico, approximately 45 km southeast of the city of La Paz and 160 km north of Cabo San Lucas.
 The Project features the four known gold deposits, Los Planes, Intermediate, Las Colinas and La Colpa, and a number of exploration targets.

 The land package is 46,328 hectares.
 Previous operators drilled 589 holes for a total of 102,000 meters of drilling.